stanfordroboticsclub/pupperv3-independent-study/docs/course-material/final-project.rst

 Project requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Reproducable for future teams
+* **Do something your whole team will enjoy!** -- keep in mind that team members will be coming from different backgrounds and you won't want to leave anyone out!
-* Focused on the real robot (no simulation-only projects since you will learn much less)
+* **Focus your project on the real robot as much as possible** -- you will have a live demonstration at the end of the course

-Project recommendations
+* **Make your project reproducible** -- make sure your work will be reproducible for future teams

+Tips
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+* Get some code running on the robot within the **first two weeks** of your project.
+You will find the real robot is more interesting and **much more complicated** than the simulated robot.
-* Expect everything to take 3 times the as long as you think.
+* Please expect everything to take 3 times the as long as you think.
 For example, your team will likely not be able to implement MPC or RMA from scratch in the time allotted.
-* Get some code of your code running on the robot within two weeks of beginning your project.
-You will find the real robot is more interesting and complicated than the simulated robot.

 Deliverables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Project proposal

+  * 1 - 3 slides illustrating your intended work
+  * We will help you scope appropriately

 * Midway update / request for help

-* GitHub repository
+  * Progress update for the teaching team so we can help you as best as possible

 * Final presentation

+  * 5 - 10 minute oral presentation about your project

+    * Project motivation
+    * Approach
+    * Results
+    * Lessons learned / reflections (!)
+    * Class feedback (!)
+  * Live robot demonstration
+  * 5 mins Q & A

+* Report + Github repository

+  * In your github README include a 500 - 1500 word version of your presentation that covers the same points
+  * Also include instructions that are detailed enough for other groups to reproduce your results

 Previous projects
 ----------------------------------